 Welcome to August, ya’ll!

-Last month, we explored the surface of what yoga is and some aspects about how this practice began.
+Last month, we began chipping away at some of the ways we can answer the question, “What is yoga?”
 We’ll dive deeper into each area as the months roll on, so please feel free to go back at any time as a reference point for further discussions.

-We begin to see paths to yoga show up in texts such as the Upanishads and most notably, The Bhagavad Gita, written somewhere around the second century, BCE.
+The Mahabharata is an ancient Indian epic; a poem that contains over 100,000 sloka (a couplet of Sanskrit verse), “where the main story revolves around two branches of a family – the Pandavas and Kauravas – who, in the Kurukshetra War, battle for the throne of Hastinapura” (Basu, 2016).
+The most well-known section of the Mahabharata is the story of the Bhagavad Gita, written somewhere around the second century, BCE.
 From the Ancient History Encyclopedia: “The Gita is a dialogue between the warrior-prince Arjuna and the god Krishna who is serving as his charioteer at the Battle of Kurukshetra fought between Arjuna’s family and allies (the Pandavas) and those of the prince Duryodhana and his family (the Kauravas) and their allies.
 This dialogue is recited by the Kauravan counselor Sanjaya to his blind king Dhritarashtra (both far from the battleground) as Krishna has given Sanjaya mystical sight so he will be able to see and report the battle to the king.”

 Krishna shares the paths to yoga with Arjuna to guide him through this difficult time.
 He discusses four main paths: jnana, bhakti, karma, and raja, which Eknath Easwaran briefly describes in the introduction to his book, The Bhagavad Gita: